gbdk-2020/gbdk-2020/docs/pages/04_coding_guidelines.md

 @anchor docs_chars_varargs
 ## chars and vararg functions

-In standard C when `chars` are passed to a function with variadic arguments (varargs, those delcared with `...` as a parameter), such as @ref printf(), those `chars` get automatically promoted to `ints`.
-For an 8 bit cpu such as the Game Boy's, this is not as efficient or desireable in most cases.
+In standard C when `chars` are passed to a function with variadic arguments (varargs, those declared with `...` as a parameter), such as @ref printf(), those `chars` get automatically promoted to `ints`.
+For an 8 bit CPU such as the Game Boy's, this is not as efficient or desirable in most cases.
 So the default SDCC behavior, which GBDK-2020 expects, is that chars will remain chars and _not_ get promoted to ints when **explicitly cast as chars while calling a varargs function**.

   - They must be explicitly re-cast when passing them to a varargs function, even though they are already declared as chars.